mantraonchain/ethgate/README.md

 **Ethgate** is a library for automatically batching calls made to Ethereum compatible chains.

-This library is experimental, feedback appreciated.
+This library is experimental, feedback is appreciated.

 API Reference: https://cardpunks.github.io/ethgate/